 In her search to better understand my little brother, my Mum reached out to love and care for numerous other little children that others couldn’t cope with.
 She was known as the preschool teacher to give the “difficult kids” to.
 And she was also known for coming alongside the parents of these “difficult” kids.
 Often these parents, many single-Moms, were going through really hard things themselves.

 My Mum went from being a student Mum, to a missionary and pastor’s wife, to a high school teacher, to studying to become a preschool teacher in her later life.
 As she told my Dad, she began to understand that the early development of children is so crucial to their later development.
 Not surprisingly, she then progressed to studying counseling, realizing that many of the children she saw struggling had parents who were struggling too.
-Perhaps, she also began to recognize the support she too had needed as a struggling Mum back in New Zealand that she hadn’t dared to reach out and ask for.
+Perhaps, she also began to recognize the support she too had needed as a struggling Mum back in New Zealand.

 God opened my Mum’s eyes to see my little brother’s rebellion with new eyes in her final months on earth.
 She wept and wept watching films of children who went through similar trauma to my little brother, who spent his first fifteen months in an orphanage, being given up mere days after his birth.